 The importance of neutralisation reactions in daily life

-Neutralisation reactions are important both in nature (including biological functions) and in human activities.
+Neutralisation reactions play a significant role in everyday life, ensuring substances remain safe, effective, and balanced.
+By recognising their importance in personal care, cleaning, medicine, and industry, we can better appreciate the science behind many daily activities.
 From preventing tooth decay to the mass production of fertilisers, neutralisation has a crucial role to play.